tjhart/broccoli-couchdb-versioning/README.md

 This makes it easier to develop and test specific map/reduce functions.
 CouchDBVersioning rolls this structure up into appropriately formatted design documents when updating CouchDB.

- The 'docs' directory is expected to be flat - one file per CouchDB Document.
-Each file is expected to be valid JSON. the file name will be the name of the document in CouchDB:
+ The `docs` directory is expected to be flat - one file per CouchDB Document.
+Each file is expected to be valid JSON.
+ The file name will be the name of the document in CouchDB:

  ```
  docs